-A water cooled Faraday cup (FC) has been fabricated to measure the current.
+measure the current.
 The cup has a beam aperture of 25 mm and its length is 20 mm along the beam direction (Fig. 2).
-It is made of Oxygen Free High Conductivity (OFHC) copper material.
+It is made of Oxygen Free High Conductivity (OFHC), copper material.
 Based on the expected beam power from HCI the FC is designed for few hundred watts of beam power.
 The suppressor ring, which retains the secondary electrons on the cup, is made of SS 304 material.
 The FC is completely shielded by the 3 mm thick tantalum sheet.
 The linear movement of FC is controlled by a pneumatic cylinder, which provides the 60 mm strokes in the diagnostic box.

-Figure 2: Faraday Cup.
+Figure 2: Faraday cup.

-It is a very compact design and can be used to measure the current of the order of few nanoamperes to hundreds of microampere current.
+It can be used to measure the current of the order of few nanoamperes to hundreds of microampere current.

-Slit Scanner (SSC)
+Slit Scanner

-The slit scanner (Fig. 3) is fabricated indigenously for the measurements of beam positions and beam profiles in HCI beam line.
-It scans the beam in both transverse directions with the help of two 500 micron slits.
+The slit scanner in Fig. 3 is fabricated indigenously for the measurements of beam positions and beam profiles in HCI beam line.
+It scans the beam in two transverse directions with the help of two 500 micron slits.
 The slits are made orthogonal to each other and moves linearly in such a way that they cut the ion beam in x and y directions.
 The linear motion of the slit scanner is done by a computer controlled stepper motor.
 The microcontroller programming and data processing have been done with the help of LabVIEW programs.
+It is possible to see the online beam profiles on the two dimensional graphs of the beam intensity versus the beam positions.

-Figure 3: Slit Scanner.
+Figure 3: Slit scanner.